Preparing for IUI

 This is the hormone that shows up when you take the ovulation predictor test.
-After the test shows a positive result ovulation takes place between 18 and 24 hours.
+After the test shows positive result ovulation takes place between 18 and 24 hours.
 When you see your test shows a surge in LH at this time you should make a call to the IUI clinic to schedule an appointment for insemination.
-All the time it is important for your body to be in rhythm and to be relaxed so you might like to have a comfort meal at home like hunan shrimp.
+All the time it is important for your body to be in rhythm and to be relaxed so you might like to have a comfort meal at home like Hunan shrimp.
 It’s a very flavorful recipe that can be served with white rice and veggies.
-Just make sure to reduce the amount of spices if they don’t go well with your stomach anymore.
+Just make sure to reduce the number of spices if they don’t go well with your stomach anymore.
+(1)

-When you’re preparing your body for IUI it is important to have a good diet, do exercise, and live healthy lifestyle.
+When you’re preparing your body for IUI it is important to have a good diet, exercise, and live a healthy lifestyle.
 All of this will contribute greatly to your chances of being successful once you have the IUI done.
-Make sure you cut back on your intake of alcohol, stop smoking, and reduce the amount of caffeine you drink.
+Make sure you cut back on your intake of alcohol, stop smoking and reduce the amount of caffeine you drink.
 Enjoy tasty meals which are good for your body such as a recipe for how long to boil chicken or Szechuan shrimp.

-Both dishes can be paired with whole grains and vegetables which are definitely considered healthy.
+Both dishes can be paired with whole grains and vegetables which are considered healthy.
 Let your doctor know if you are taking any other medication because IUI can be a stressful experience.
-Take the time to let you body relax and try some yoga or meditation and if you want some added advice take a look for a support group in your local area.
-Look online and read up on all the information about IUI so that you know what to expect and you won’t be anxious before the procedure.
+Take the time to let your body relax and try some yoga or meditation and if you want some added advice take a look for a support group in your local area.
+Look online and read all the information about IUI so that you know what to expect and you won’t be anxious before the procedure.